 There are several options available to Construction Management graduate students who wish to pursue more than one degree at the same time.

-Construction Management and Juris Doctor Joint Degree Program
+Construction Management and Juris Doctor Combination Program

-Candidates for admission must meet the entrance requirements for and be accepted by both programs.
+- Candidates for admission must meet the entrance requirements for and be accepted by both programs.

-A student must satisfy the curriculum requirements for each degree before either degree is awarded.
+- A student must satisfy the curriculum requirements for each degree before either degree is awarded.

-Students may enter the second program thereafter without once again qualifying for admission so long as they have notified the second program before the end of the first week of the first semester in the joint degree program and are in good academic standing when the studies commence in the second program.
+- Students may enter the second program thereafter without once again qualifying for admission so long as they have notified the second program before the end of the first week of the first semester in the joint degree program and are in good academic standing when the studies commence in the second program.

-Students must carry the minimum number of credits required by either degree program.
+- Students must carry the minimum number of credits required by either degree program.

-The Rinker School courses which are to be credited toward the J.D. degree must carry a grade of “B” or higher and will not be counted in the College of Law grade point average.
-College of Law courses which are to be credited toward the MSBC/MBC degree must carry a grade of “C” or higher and will not be counted in the grade point average at the Rinker School.
+- The Rinker School courses which are to be credited toward the J.D. degree must carry a grade of “B” or higher and will not be counted in the College of Law grade point average.
+College of Law courses which are to be credited toward the MSCM/MCM degree must carry a grade of “C” or higher and will not be counted in the grade point average at the Rinker School.

-Students enrolled in the joint degree program must complete the College of Law’s advanced writing requirement.
+- Students enrolled in the combination degree program must complete the College of Law’s advanced writing requirement.
 An approved master’s thesis in Construction Management will satisfy the advanced writing requirement of the College of Law if so certified by a law school faculty member.
 Non-Thesis students must still satisfy the College of Law’s writing requirement.

-The student’s graduate supervisory committee be comprised of two Rinker School graduate faculty members and one law faculty member.
+- The student’s graduate supervisory committee be comprised of two Rinker School graduate faculty members and one law faculty member.
 Whether a law faculty member serves on the supervisory committee or not, theses will deal with a topic related to law.